mconour/js-algorithms/README.md

 ## Contribution

-I welcome contributions to this repository!
+I welcome contributions to this repo!
 If you have additional algorithm solutions or would like to improve the existing code, please follow the [contribution guidelines](CONTRIBUTING.md).

 Happy coding!